Best CB Radios for Truckers in 2018 and Comprehensive Buying Guide

 Can I use the Squelch and RF Gain controls at the same time?

 Sure!
-In fact, a CB radio with these 2 functionalities will offer you the best service.
+A CB radio with these 2 functionalities will offer you the best service.
 Here are 2 scenarios to help you understand how these 2 circuits complement each other.

 On the other hand, if your conversation with a fellow driver who is close to you keeps on being disrupted by another CB’er who is very far, you could neutralize the interference by turning the RF Gain down (far to the left) and turning the squelch clockwise.